UKCloud/documentation/articles/other/other-ref-export-data.md

 title: Methods for exporting data
 description: Provides some general information in relation to the methods available to customers to export data away from UKCloud when needed
 services: other
-author: Sue Highmoor
+author: shighmoor
-reviewer: ecorfield
+reviewer: dbroderick
-lastreviewed: 05/05/2020
+lastreviewed: 13/04/2021
 toc_rootlink: Reference
 toc_sub1:
 toc_sub2: